Fr0sy/lit-client/README.md

 ## ✨ Highlights

 - fully refactored sync system
 - ultra-optimized client & launcher
 - encrypted `.mtk` archive format (replacing `.img`)
 - custom cache structure
 - clean & fast Java codebase
 - auto-installation
 - built-in news feed
 - in-game Java chat
 - HUD hiding support
 - advanced patches & hooks
 - radar auto-align to HUD
 - hooked OpenGL rendering
+- debug menu
 - and way more — tons of improvements under the hood

 The client is stable *if properly configured* and was written almost from scratch.
 This is the **updated version**, with archive encryption and launcher upgrades.